MSCRATCH/fskript_1.0.0/README.md

 ## Fskript 1.0.0

-Fskript 1.0.0 is a PHP and MySQL based forumsoftware.
+Fskript 1.0.0 is a PHP and MySQL based bulletin board software.

 *Technologies*